gathering/gondul/README.rst

 base model that is somewhat agnostic to what we collect (so we can add more interesting SNMP communities on the fly) and a front end that does a lot of magic.

+Recently, graphite was integrated.
+The authentication model isn't complete, but the regular Graphite rendering API is available on the front-end as ``/render/``.
+Collectors push to both graphite and postgresql.

 APIs